 Taking disruption in hand

 The ever-growing reach of global supply chains exposes these networks to serious vulnerabilities.
-Potential impacts include financial harm, such as unrecoverable loss of revenue or accounts receivable, as well as contractual fines and penalties; operational impairment from diminished productivity or the inability to provide effective customer service and regulatory reporting; and damage to relationships, corporate image, reputation and confidence.
+Potential impacts include financial harm, such as unrecoverable loss of revenue or accounts receivable, as well as contractual fines and penalties; operational impairment from diminished productivity or the inability to provide effective Customer Relations and regulatory reporting; and damage to relationships, corporate image, reputation and confidence.

 The good news is that there are proven steps to identify potential risks to the supply chain and plan for business interruptions.
 The first is to develop an impact analysis.
 This investigation provides a comprehensive understanding of the business and its supply chain, enabling organizations to identify exposures and potential mitigation measures.
 It helps users pinpoint the most feasible and cost-effective strategies and solutions for business continuity and disaster recovery.
 In addition, reviewing insurance policies as they relate to business interruption enables companies to detect any areas requiring additional coverage.